SUNY Transfer Agreement

 - Villa Maria College

-Student Development welcomes you to attend the Spring 2017 College Transfer Fair on Thursday, March 23rd, from 11:00-1:30 on the Sanborn Campus.
+Student Development welcomes you to attend the Fall 2017 College Transfer Fair on Thursday, September 21st, from 11:00-1:30 on the Sanborn Campus.
 Curious about popular questions to ask the representatives at the Transfer Fair?
 View FAQ here!
 Representatives from more than 40 SUNY and private colleges will be on campus to answer questions concerning their institutions.
 This will be an ideal opportunity for you to compare the colleges you are considering.